 Interviews — If selected, applicants then move on to a phone interview with one program staff member or partner.
 Those applicants who score well on phone interviews then move on to an in-person interview, which is conducted by a panel of program staff and partners.
 The interviews are additional opportunities for you to ask questions and get to know the program better, as well as for us to get to know you better.

 Skills Tests — Applicants selected for in-person interviews will also be invited to take a basic math test online and in-person skills tests on the day of the interview.

 Background Check — Selected candidates are required to pass a background check.

 What does the DAP pay?

-Pay for preparator apprentices is $16 an hour.
-You will also be eligible for medical, vision and dental benefits through The Broad during the duration of the apprenticeship, subject to eligibility requirements.
+Pay for a preparator’s apprentice is $16 an hour.
+You will also be eligible for medical, vision, and dental benefits through The Broad for the duration of the apprenticeship.

 Who is eligible?